 Fittings and Body

 Next check that all the controls function as they should.
 Check for loose fittings and knobs that won’t lock down.
 There is a certain amount of redundancy in most camera designs.
 So if one knob on a control is faulty, the other one should be enough to hold things steady in most circumstances.
 If the camera won’t lockdown then look into getting it repaired.
 Alternatively, consider returning it if you have just bought it.
 Also look for damage to the frames of the camera such as splits in the wood, or impact damage from the camera being dropped.
-Some splits can be fixed by gluing them back together, other damage may be more problematic.
+Some splits can be fixed by gluing them back together and clamping the join, other damage may be more problematic.

 Check that the standards are perpendicular and parallel